qi-rub/iit21-homework/README.md

 # Introduction to Information Theory (Fall 2021), UvA

-See the [course homepage](https://michaelwalter.info/iit21/) for instructions.
+See the homework problem sets on the [course homepage](https://michaelwalter.info/iit21/) for instructions.